It was the perfect day for our first ever group event at the Tunnels to Nowhere in the San Gabriel Mountains.

 The hike is located approximately 40 miles from DTLA above the East Fork of the San Gabriel River.

 The trailhead is located next to the parking lot at the end Shoemaker Canyon Road.
-An Adventure Pass ($5 per day or $30 for the year) is required, so make sure you grab one before making your way up the mountain.

 Just as we were about to depart on our hike, a Ranger pulls up and starts harassing us with his smile.

 Fortunately, I was able to disarm with my own smile and we were on our way.
 We’re rangers, that’s how we roll.